 Start with a rough evaluation of how long it will take you to complete the job.
 Before completion, make sure that you keep track of all the extra activities, such as sipping coffee, going to the bathroom, or talking to your colleagues.

 Once you get the idea of how much time you spend doing nothing, you’ll have an accurate picture of your procrastination.
 Maybe most importantly, the triggers of those habits.

-In the meantime, you can work on your list of goals, to keep you motivated and remind you that reaching these objectives requires better execution on your part.
+In the meantime, you can work on your list of goals, to keep you motivated and remind you that reaching these objectives requires better execution and no procrastination on your part.